Motorola Partners with GrapheneOS

 Motorola is partnering with GrapheneOS, giving the privacy-focused Android platform its first official path beyond Google Pixel devices.

 Motorola at Mobile World Congress 2026 announced a partnership with GrapheneOS.
-The goal is to bring official GrapheneOS support to select Motorola devices.
+The plan is to bring official GrapheneOS support to select Motorola devices.
 Big news, because GrapheneOS has, up to now, lived almost entirely on Google Pixel phones for very practical reasons tied to hardware security and update access.

 It sounds like one, but GrapheneOS is not a theme or a launcher tweak.
-It's a hardened version of Android built around stricter memory protections, tighter app sandboxing, and more control over what apps can access in the background.
+It's a hardened version of Android built around stricter memory protections, tighter app sandboxing, and more control over what apps can do in the background.
 Pixel devices made that feasible because of their security model and predictable firmware support.

-Motorola says it will collaborate directly with the GrapheneOS team on compatibility and updates.
+Motorola says it will work directly with the GrapheneOS team on compatibility and updates.
 That's the part that usually breaks alternative Android projects.
 Getting something to boot is one thing.
 Keeping it secure and updated over time is another.

 There is no confirmed list of supported models yet, though the Edge 60 Pro or Edge 70 series (2026 flagships) are popping up in convo as the first candidates, but timing details are still thin.
 And from the looks of things, there's enough demand for a privacy-first Android option that a mainstream manufacturer is willing to support it without users having to operate in unofficial territory.